timescale/python-vector/README.md

   key features of Timescale Vector and how to use them.
 - [Getting Started
   Tutorial](https://timescale.github.io/python-vector/tsv_python_getting_started_tutorial.html):
-  Learn how to use Timescale Vector for semantic search on a real world dataset.
+  Learn how to use Timescale Vector for semantic search on a real-world dataset.
 - [Learn
   more](https://www.timescale.com/blog/how-we-made-postgresql-the-best-vector-database/?utm_campaign=vectorlaunch&utm_source=github&utm_medium=direct):